arye762/HackintoshDellOptiplex5040/README.md

 I got a Dell OptiPlex 5040 for a reasonable price and decided to create this repo for learning purposes in converting it into macOS 15.2 Sequoia.

+## Disclaimer
+This guide is only for Learning purposes.
+I'm not responsible for any damage you caused to your device.
+This guide is provided "as-is," and all steps are taken at your own risk.

 ## Hardware Specs
 Dell Optiplex 5040 | i7-6700 Quad Core 3.4GHz | 16GB Memory | 256GB SSD | Small Form Factor